Spinal Cord Injury & Disease Research

 SCIDRP Research Grants:

-One- or two-year grants for up to $100,000 per year to investigate various aspects of spinal cord injuries and/or spinal cord diseases.
-Investigators may reapply for these grants and be funded for up to four years, after which at least a one-year waiting period is necessary before researchers can reapply.
-During this one-year period, it is expected that an investigator will apply for funding from other sources, particularly external granting agencies.
+One-year grants for up to $75,000 to investigate various aspects of spinal cord injuries and/or spinal cord diseases.
+It is expected that SCIDRP awardees will apply for additional funding from other sources, particularly external granting agencies.

 The SCIDRP will accept proposals for Research Grants for one deadline during the year: October 16.
-Reviews normally take about two to three months.
+Awards and funding decisions will be announced following the Spring Board of Curators meeting, with an approximate project start date of March 1.

 Costs for overhead (i.e. indirect costs) are not allowed, and the research projects are to be conducted in their entirety within Missouri.
 Budget expenses must be described and justified in detail and must be for the proposed research project only and not for non-research expenses.